Longing (2024 film)

 Longing is a 2024 drama film written and directed by Savi Gabizon.
 It stars Richard Gere, Suzanne Clément, and Diane Kruger.
 It is a remake of Gabizon's 2017 Israeli film.

 Premise

-When a wealthy businessmen meets his girlfriend while she's visiting the big city, he's shocked to find out that they had a child together.
+A wealthy businessman meets up with his ex-girlfriend 20 years after they broke up.
+She tells him that she was pregnant when she left but that their son has recently died.